 Varun was born to a family of travelers in Calcutta.
 The holidays of his youth were spent rock-climbing, trekking and pursuing adventure amidst the towering beauty of the Himalayas.
 As a natural extension of his travels, he took to the camera at the age of eight, to document what he saw.
 A few hundred rolls of film later, his journey continued through a bachelor degree in Mass Media Communication from College of Wooster in Ohio, a job as an animator in New York, and a diploma in Photography from Light & Life Academy in Ooty; taking to digital photography along the way.

 Varun is a professional freelance photographer based in Chennai.
 He undertakes various commercial assignments for clients around India and abroad.
 He is a regular contributor to Lonely Planet Magazine in India and other travel magazines.
 His teaching experience includes several workshops at Max Mueller Bhavan.
 He also teaches Photojournalism at the reputed Asian College of Journalism.
 His fine-art photography has been keenly appreciated and collected.

-We make sure that you are taken care of, while constantly minimizing our impact on the environment.
-We waste as less as possible, carry our trash back and bury our decomposable waste.
+Full Service, responsible Tourism: Experience the outdoors like never before with Travelling Lens.
+We ensure a high level of comfort and make sure that you are taken care of, while constantly minimizing our impact on the environment.
+We use responsible local operators, waste as little as possible, carry our trash out and bury our decomposable waste.